FloridaSEACAR/QAQC-Tools/README.md

 * *downloaddate* variable should be set to the date listed in the .zip files using the format "YYYY-MM-DD"
 * *folder_name* variable is set to determine where unzipped files should be placed.
 Default is "SEACARdata"
 * .zip files are removed upon completion.
 Comment out lines 25 and 29 to keep .zip files

+## ParameterList.R
+* Generates a .xlsx file that records which parameters are included in Combined Export Tables and records the number of records and the data file used.